Sorosliu1029/Video_Stabilization/README.txt

 experiment video is ‘shaky_car.avi’, which is provided by MATLAB R2015b.
 It could be found in path: /Applications/MATLAB_R2015b.app/toolbox/vision/visiondata/shaky_car.avi

+report.pptx is the class representation for this course project.

+demo2 is better than demo1.

 Liu Yang
 22 May, 2016